haoliuhl/ringattention/README.md

-# Blockwise Parallel Transformer for Long Context Large Models
+# Blockwise Parallel Transformer for Large Context Models

 Hao Liu, Pieter Abbeel

 Paper: https://arxiv.org/abs/2305.19370

 This is the implementation of the Blockwise Parallel Transformer (BPT) model.
-The model is described in the paper [Blockwise Parallel Transformer for Long Context Large Models](https://arxiv.org/pdf/2305.19370.pdf).
+The model is described in the paper [Blockwise Parallel Transformer for Large Context Models](https://arxiv.org/pdf/2305.19370.pdf).

-BPT allows training 32x longer sequence length than vanilla transformer with the same memory cost and 4x longer than memeff / flashattention.
+BPT allows training about sequence len times longer sequence length than vanilla transformer with the same memory cost and four times longer than memeff / flashattention.

 ## Requirements
 Install the requirements with: